-For a successful Sitecore implementation to work, you need to establish the timeline by meeting with key stakeholders.
-This may also include your Sitecore implementation partner.
+To successfully implement Sitecore, you need to establish the timeline by meeting with key stakeholders.
+This may also include your implementation partner.
 The timeline can provide a rough estimate of how long the project is going to take and can help you to plan for potential downtime where software may be unavailable.

 In conjunction with a timeline, your implementation partner will likely outline what you should expect as part of the implementation process.
 Implementing a CMS like Sitecore won’t immediately solve all the problems your business may have been facing before.
 You also won’t necessarily be able to use every feature of Sitecore when just getting started.
 Understanding what to expect when starting, and the limitations you might face can help tremendously.

-A Sitecore implementation can be potentially cost-intensive.
+Implementing Sitecore can be potentially cost-intensive.
 Understanding the costs of the project and determining the features that are most crucial for your business will be necessary to avoid surprises.

 Finally, your implementation partner will work with you to give an overview of the entire implementation process.
 The process won’t be limited to just the timeline and costs, but also any additional resources and personnel that may be required.
 It will also outline the steps for teams working together and the project management style that will be used for the implementation, whether that be agile or waterfall.

 The Sitecore platform is composed of many different parts and it is possible to implement some of these solutions modularly.
 Let’s take a look at all the different types of implementation you can leverage in your next Sitecore project:

 Workflows give you control over the approval and publishing processes, making sure that only the content you’ve approved gets published.
 Our expert Sitecore developers can help you improve your website’s workflow and gain a better understanding of your content publishing process, empowering your content editors.